defc0n1/super-pacman/en/ch9.md

 #### Pacman behavior

-We need to define all the methods our pacman will need to interact with the world object, moving inside the walls and eating ghosts, coins and fruits.
+We need to define all the methods our pacman will need to interact with the world objects, moving inside the walls and eating ghosts, coins and fruits.
 It define also the behavior when the pacman is eaten and respawn.

 ##### Datas

-We initialize variable with their types.
+We initialize the variables with their types.

 ```ts
 class PacmanBehavior extends Sup.Behavior {